Philip Webb

 Philip Speakman Webb (12 January 1831 – 17 April 1915) was a British architect and designer sometimes called the Father of Arts and Crafts Architecture.
 His use of vernacular architecture demonstrated his commitment to "the art of common building."
-William Morris, Edward Burne-Jones and Dante Gabriel Rossetti were his business partners and her designed many notable buildings including one for Morris.
+William Morris, Edward Burne-Jones and Dante Gabriel Rossetti were his business partners and he designed many notable buildings including one for Morris.
 He co-founded the Society for the Protection of Ancient Buildings.

 Biography

 Born in Oxford, Webb studied at Aynho in Northamptonshire and was then articled to firms of builder-architects in Wolverhampton and Reading, Berkshire.
 He then moved to London where he eventually became a junior assistant to the architect George Edmund Street.
 While there he met William Morris in 1856 and then started his own practice in 1858.

 He is particularly noted as the designer of the Red House at Bexleyheath, south-east London in 1859 for William Morris, and – towards the end of his career – the house Standen (near East Grinstead in West Sussex).
 These were among several works in his favoured niche: country houses.
 A Greater London Council blue plaque commemorates both Webb and Morris at the Red House.

 William Morris, Edward Burne-Jones and Dante Gabriel Rossetti were three of his partners in the interior decorating and furnishing business, Morris, Marshall, Faulkner & Co., later to become Morris & Co.

 Webb and Morris formed an important part of the Arts and Crafts movement, and founded the Society for the Protection of Ancient Buildings in 1877.
 With Morris, Webb wrote the SPAB Manifesto, one of the key documents in the history of building conservation.
 He attended over 700 SPAB Committee meetings as well as undertaking numerous site visits.
 Webb also joined Morris's revolutionary Socialist League, becoming its treasurer.